-Your stage 2 complaint will be allocated to a Head of Service for Investigation.
-They will contact you within 5 working days and aim to provide you with a response withing 20 working days.
-If they need longer to complete their investigation, they will contact you and explain what and provide updated timescales.
+If you are unhappy with our response or the issue is complex and needs further investigation, the complaint will be passed to the most senior manager for that area of work.
+They will contact you within five working days and aim to provide a response to you within 20 working days.
+If they need longer to complete the investigation, they will contact you and explain why and provide updated timescales.